gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 The user must encrypt all input files: ``input.jpg``, ``classes.txt``, and ``alexnet-pretrained.pt``.
-For simplicity, we re-use the already-existing stuff from the ``Examples/ra-tls-secret-prov`` directory.
+For simplicity, we re-use the already-existing stuff from the ``CI-Examples/ra-tls-secret-prov`` directory.
 In particular, we re-use the confidential wrap key::

-   cd <graphene repository>/Examples/pytorch-confidential
-   mkdir files
-   cp ../ra-tls-secret-prov/files/wrap-key files/
+   cd <gramine examples repository>/pytorch-confidential mkdir files cp <gramine repository>/CI-Examples/ra-tls-secret-prov/files/wrap-key files/

 In real deployments, the user must replace this ``wrap-key`` with her own 128-bit encryption key.